1.WHO ARE WE?

 If you request Yamaha to correct personal information we hold in relation to you, we will take reasonable steps to correct the personal information to ensure that, having regard to the purpose for which it is held, the information is accurate, up to date, complete, relevant and not misleading.

-Information can be accessed, and a request to correct the personal information made, by contacting Yamaha's Privacy Officer on 0800 926 242.
+Information can be accessed, and a request to correct the personal information made, by contacting Yamaha’s Privacy Officer on 0800 926 242 or by emailing email@example.com.

-We may impose a charge to cover the cost of giving you reasonable assistance where you have made a request for information and in making that information available.
-With respect to any request to correct personal information, we may impose a charge for giving you reasonable assistance where you wish to make a correction or make a correction or where we are required to provide a statement of correction to personal information.
+We may impose a charge to cover the costs of giving you reasonable assistance where you have made a request for information and we have made that information available.
+With respect to any request to correct personal information, we may impose a charge for giving you reasonable assistance where you wish to make a correction or where we are required to provide a statement of correction to personal information.

 Access to personal information may be refused in a number of circumstances, such as where the information relates to anticipated legal proceedings or the request for access is frivolous or vexatious.
 If we deny or restrict an individual’s access, we will explain why.

 If an individual believes that the privacy of their personal information has been compromised, they are entitled to complain.
-Complaints can be made by the individual contacting the person or department they were dealing with or by calling the Yamaha’s Privacy Officer on 0800 926 242.
+Complaints can be made by the individual contacting the person or department they were dealing with or by calling Yamaha’s Privacy Officer on 0800 926 242 or by emailing firstname.lastname@example.org.
 We will respond to complaints as soon as possible.

-If you disagree with our decision, you may refer your complaint to the Office of the Privacy Commissioner by visiting www.privacy.org.nz or by calling 0800 803 909
+If you disagree with our decision, you may refer your complaint to the Office of the Privacy Commissioner by visiting www.privacy.org.nz and using the following link (https://privacy.org.nz/your-rights/making-a-complaint/complaint-self-assessment/) or by calling 0800 803 909.

-Individuals who would like more information about Yamaha’s approach to privacy or if you wish to withdraw your consent, including for things such as receiving information on products and offers by us or persons we have an association with, please contact the Yamaha Customer Relations Officer on 0800 926 242.
+If you would like more information about Yamaha’s approach to privacy or if you wish to withdraw your consent, including for things such as receiving information on products and offers by us or persons we have an association with, please contact the Yamaha Customer Relations Officer on 0800 926 242 or by emailing to email@example.com.

 This policy may change from time to time.
 Please visit our website regularly as we will let you know of any changes to this policy by a notification on our website.
 In addition, over the course of our relationship with you, we may tell you more about how we handle your information.
 This could be when you complete an application or form.
 We recommend you review these statements to as they have more specific details for your product holding.